 As well as providing certainty for your family, appointing a guardian allows you to choose someone you and your children know and trust, and to make a considered choice.
 For instance, although grandparents might be an obvious option, will they be able to look after teenagers in their old age?
 You also need to consider things such as where the guardian lives and what this might mean for schooling, and whether you are comfortable with the guardian’s parenting style, values and religious beliefs.

 There are lots of issues to consider when appointing a guardian in your will, so it is important to seek legal advice at an early stage.
-Your solicitor can draw up a new will for you, or add the guardianship appointment to an existing one.
+Your wills and probate solicitor can draw up a new will for you, or add the guardianship appointment to an existing one.

 At the same time, your solicitor can make financial arrangements for your children in your will.
 You may wish it to say that if both parents die, the money left after paying debts and expenses – known as the residuary estate – is held on trust for your children until they reach a certain age.
 The trustees of the money usually have the power to make some of it available for the children’s benefit, for example, to pay school fees or to be given to the guardian to use.
 Some parents also choose to leave a cash gift to the guardian as an expression of gratitude.